microsoft/Docker-PowerShell/Copy-ContainerFile.md

 ```

 ### -Path
-Which path will you choose?
+The path of the file to copy.